-Much like everyone else has dealt with a strange set of changes.
+Much like everyone else, I’ve been dealt a strange set of changes.
 In the time after my last internship, I continued my education in chemical engineering.
 Through that time, I learned that I would prefer to wait until education could be in person once again.
 So, I am taking a break and taking time to work once again with Ogallala Commons.
 As such, I have come back to my hometown in rural Kansas and plan to work towards my goals in a different direction.

 The place I live in is unique for a rural area with our large population of immigrants, as I have mentioned before.
 This includes my parents, who came from Mexico before I was born.
 I was raised with English as my first language with a small amount of Spanish in my lexicon.
 In my second internship, I was focused on teaching computer classes in Spanish to have a great opportunity to expand my functional vocabulary, now I intend to continue growing in my knowledge.
 I will be working with Ogallala Commons to translate their materials on the Commonwealth, which will offer me a chance to improve my ability to write in my second language.
 As someone who has been involved in many volunteering as a kid, I would miss this public service aspect in my life as I make my way into a future job in chemical engineering, so I was excited at the opportunity to have a chance to use and improve my skills.